The 100 Best Female Footballers in the World: Top 10

-As of 2022, 31 individual players have been included in the "top 10" of the Top 100 list.
+As of 2024, 42 individual players have been included in the "top 10" of the Top 100 list.

+Most Appearances

+As of 2024, out of the 295 players that have been included in the list, only 5 have been included on it every year since it was first published in 2016.

 Overall

 By nationality

-As of the 2022 edition, players from 37 nations have made up the Top 100.
-The United States has been the most represented nation in total (104) with a record 19 individuals in 2019.
+As of the 2024 edition, players from 39 nations have made up the Top 100.
+The United States has been the most represented nation in total (123) with a record 19 individuals in 2019.
 In 2020, Germany became the first nation other than the United States to be the most represented.
-Colombia and Haiti are the most recent nations to debut following the inclusion of Linda Caicedo and Melchie Dumornay in 2022.
+Spain became the third nation to have the most selections with 15 in 2023, retaining top spot the following year.
+Mexico is the most recent nation to debut following the inclusion of Lizbeth Ovalle in 2024.

 Nationality is defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.

 Nationalities by continent

+The European confederation has had the most players selected every year.

 Continent refers to the corresponding continental confederation of the player's nationality.

 By club

-As of the 2022 edition, players playing for 84 different clubs have been selected.
-French club Lyon has had the most players in the Top 100 with 93 total selections.
-In 2022, Barcelona became the first club other than Lyon to have the most players selected in a single year.
+As of the 2024 edition, players playing for 92 clubs have been selected.
+French club Lyon has had the most players in the Top 100 with 116 selections in total.
+In 2022, Barcelona became the first club other than Lyon to have the most players selected in a single year and retained the top spot the following two years.
+The record for most players selected in a single year is 17, set by Barcelona in 2024.
 Clubs are counted when a player in the Top 100 played for that team in the same calendar year they were selected.
 Players may have played for multiple clubs per year.

 Clubs by nation

+For the first four years, the United States league system had the most players selected.
+Since 2020, England has been the most represented and set a new record of 37 players in 2023.